Entry conditions for foreigners under visa obligation for up to 90 days

 - The fee shall be paid in USD!

-- The consulate can only accept payments in cash, money order or cashier's check!
+- The consulate can only accept debit or credit card as payment!

 - All documents to be presented in connection with the visa application shall be original!
 No copies, notarized or not, shall be accepted!
 Any request for waiving this requirement shall be rejected without further consideration!